 Wyoming uses the federally run exchange, so residents enroll through Healthcare.gov.
 During the open enrollment period for 2021 coverage, 26,728 Wyoming residents enrolled in coverage through the exchange, which was a record high for Wyoming.
-Nearly 3,000 more enrolled between February 15 and April 30, during the first 2.5 months of the COVID/American Rescue Plan enrollment window that ended August 15, 2021.
+Nearly 6,800 more enrolled during the COVID/American Rescue Plan enrollment window that ended August 15, 2021.

 After several years of Blue Cross Blue Shield of Wyoming being the only insurer offering individual major medical coverage in Wyoming, Mountain Health CO-OP joined Wyoming’s market, statewide, for 2021.
-Mountain Health CO-OP, one of the original ACA-created CO-OPs, already offered coverage in Idaho and Montana, and is offering plans in all three states for 2021.
+Mountain Health CO-OP (also called Montana Health CO-OP), one of the original ACA-created CO-OPs, already offered coverage in Idaho and Montana, and now offers plans in all three states.

-All of the plans available for sale in the exchange are PPOs, which is unusual; insurers in many states have switched to EPOs and HMOs, and some states have no PPOs for sale at all.
+All of the plans available for sale in Wyoming’s exchange are PPOs, which is unusual; insurers in many states have switched to EPOs and HMOs, and some states have no PPOs for sale at all (although that trend has started to reverse itself a bit, with some areas of the country gaining new PPOs for 2022).
 But both BCBSWY and Mountain Health CO-OP are offering only PPOs.

-The Wyoming Department of Insurance published a notice in October 2020 reminding residents about the upcoming open enrollment period (and the overlapping open enrollment window for Medicare beneficiaries), and cautioning residents to “be especially cautious of off-exchange plans that seem too good to be true” (referring to non-ACA-compliant plans such as short-term coverage; off-exchange plans from Blue Cross Blue Shield of Wyoming are fully compliant with the ACA, although subsidies aren’t available if the plans are purchased off-exchange).
+The Wyoming Department of Insurance published a notice in October 2021 reminding residents about the upcoming open enrollment period (and the overlapping open enrollment window for Medicare beneficiaries), and cautioning residents to “be especially cautious of off-exchange plans that seem too good to be true” (referring to non-ACA-compliant plans such as short-term coverage; off-exchange plans from Blue Cross Blue Shield of Wyoming or Mountain Health CO-OP are fully compliant with the ACA, although subsidies aren’t available if the plans are purchased off-exchange).

 Wyoming premiums are higher than most of the rest of the country, but the ACA’s income-based premium subsidies keep coverage affordable for most enrollees.
-And because the cost of cost-sharing reductions was added to silver plan premiums starting in 2018, some enrollees who receive premium subsidies can get Bronze plans (and sometimes, Gold plans) for very low – in some cases, zero – after-subsidy premiums (and that was before the American Rescue Plan increased the size and availability of the subsidies; net premiums are even lower now that the ARP has been implemented).
-And for 2021, Blue Cross Blue Shield of Wyoming reduced their average premiums by 10%; although there are some other states with average rate decreases of that magnitude for 2021, the nationwide average amounted to a slight increase in overall average premiums.
+And because the cost of cost-sharing reductions was added to silver plan premiums starting in 2018, some enrollees who receive premium subsidies can get Bronze plans (and sometimes, Gold plans) for very low – in some cases, zero – after-subsidy premiums (and that was true before the American Rescue Plan increased the size and availability of the subsidies; net premiums are even lower now that the ARP has been implemented).

 Wyoming does not have an effective rate review process, which means the federal government (CCIIO) is in charge of reviewing rates in Wyoming.
 That system does not give federal regulators the ability to deny rate requests; rather, they’re only able to say whether or not the rate request is actuarially justified.